-This coastal escape is now famous for barbecued local oysters, Dungeness crab mac ’n’ cheese and cocktails incorporating homegrown ingredients.
+This escape along Tomales Bay is famous for barbecued local oysters, Dungeness crab mac ’n’ cheese and cocktails incorporating homegrown ingredients.
 Large windows in the 120-seat restaurant provide picturesque views of Tomales Bay and Hog Island and a fireplace in the main dining room makes the most of fog-whipped and rainy days.

 Whether it’s to cap off a day of hiking or celebrate a romantic anniversary, Osteria Stellina suits any occasion.
 The menu is Italian-inspired and features local organic ingredients.
-If you’re up for something unusual, try the goat shoulder, a hit with both tourists and locals (Point Reyes).
+If you’re up for something unusual, try the goat shoulder, a hit with both tourists and locals.

 Perfect for a sit-down alfresco meal or for grabbing a burger to enjoy on the beach.
 Beautiful patio garden seating, ocean views, and private wood-fired dinners make this cafe a relaxing retreat.
 If you’re on the go, check out the market and bakery.
-Choose from an array of organic locally grown produce, artisan meats and wild seafood (Stinson).
+Choose from an array of organic locally grown produce, artisan meats, and wild seafood.

-Known for live music and an extensive menu featuring everything from crispy calamari to braised lamb shanks, Rancho Nicasio is open seven days a week.
+Known for live music and an extensive menu featuring everything from crispy calamari to braised lamb shanks, Rancho Nicasio is open seven days a week, including brunch.
 Be sure to stop in for happy hour, 4 to 6 p.m.
-Monday to Friday (Nicasio).
+Monday to Friday.

 A seat at the room-length bar or on the patio at this snug spot on Tomales Bay’s west shore can be tough to snag on a busy summer weekend but oysters pulled straight from the bay moments before, served broiled and on the half shell, are worth the wait.
 Locally-sourced ingredients get equal billing in dishes like halibut crudo and a lamb burger.

 Originally built from three barges in Tiburon in 1921, the Sand Dollar Restaurant was floated to Stinson that same year.
 Enjoy live music along with barbecued local oysters and New England clam chowder.
-The sunny deck is great in the afternoon (Stinson).
+The sunny deck is great in the afternoon.

 Sheryl Cahill, owner of the Station House Cafe, opened her next venture a few blocks down in the former Pine Cone Diner.
-The fast-casual eatery led by chef Aaron Wright (formerly of Tavern at Lark Creek) serves favorites like rotisserie chicken, smoked oysters and pork-belly BLTs as well as wholesome vegetarian fare.
+The fast-casual eatery led by chef Aaron Wright (formerly of Tavern at Lark Creek) serves favorites like rotisserie chicken, smoked oysters, and pork-belly BLTs as well as wholesome vegetarian fare.
 This is one of the few spots in West Marin that serves gluten-free beer.

 The historic inn has reopened as a roadhouse-style restaurant featuring rustic decor and a delicious yet affordable menu with just about everything sourced from Marin.
-Try the house-made bread and honey butter, the kale Caesar and the stuffed quail, then come back and work your way through the ever-changing menu (Olema).
+Try the house-made bread and honey butter, the kale Caesar and the stuffed quail, then come back and work your way through the ever-changing menu.